MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 ## Pricing

-The cost of this architecture depends on configuration aspects like:
+The cost of this architecture depends on configuration aspects, like the following:

 - Service tiers
-- Scalability, meaning the number of instances dynamically allocated by services to support a given demand
+- Scalability, meaning the number of instances that are dynamically allocated by services to support a given demand
 - Automation scripts
 - Your disaster recovery level